Research Funding Opportunities

 The Progeria Research Foundation Research Grants

-The Progeria Research Foundation has brought Progeria to the forefront of research efforts, engaging large, reputable institutions such as the National Institutes of Health (NIH) and Children’s Hospital Boston (CHB) to invest their resources in Hutchinson-Gilford Progeria Syndrome.
-In addition, NIH has co-sponsored 8 scientific workshops with PRF, and CHB is a partner in the Progeria Clinical Drug Trials.
+The Progeria Research Foundation has brought Progeria to the forefront of research efforts, engaging large, reputable institutions in Progeria research.
+This has resulted in major discoveries and over 100 peer-reviewed scientific publications.
+In addition, NIH has co-sponsored 8 scientific workshops with PRF, and Boston Children’s Hospital has partnered with PRF on 4 Progeria Clinical Drug Trials.

-In September 2011, PRF’s Medical Research Committee devised a new granting structure.
-Proposals are now accepted in three categories of differing type, funding levels, and length of time:
+Proposals are accepted in three categories of differing type, funding levels, and length of time:

 - Innovator Awards: 2-year awards of up to $75,000 per year.
 The aim of the Innovator Award is to allow an investigator to embark on new lines of investigation, and to produce enough preliminary data to be competitive for longer-term funding by NIH and/or other agencies.

 - Established Investigator Awards: for senior investigators established either in the field of Progeria or a field that can be directly applied to Progeria.
 These grants are for up to 3 years and up to $100,000 per year.
 Renewal for the third year will require that:

 - a.
 The Principal Investigator demonstrate substantial progress and commitment to the field, for example by applying for at least one major grant to continue Progeria work.
 Examples of major grants include NIH RO1 or Ellison Senior Scholar funding.

 - b.The Principal Investigator has submitted a manuscript on the Progeria work accomplished in the first two years.